jaydenc3399/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* Just imagine carrying a whole entire basketball field or volleyball field at thepalm of your hand and being able to use it anywhere and anytime.
+* Just imagine carrying a whole entire basketball field or volleyball field at the palm of your hand and being able to use it anywhere and anytime.
 I have some possible future innovations like 3-D holographic courts projected by drones and all you need is open space just name when and where.

 ## Product
 * I will first start off with some broad information about sports and how things like devices and hardware and ai apply to the modern generation of sports.